 Most clients are moving to the cloud and Episerver has brought out a new type of license to cater for this need, the cloud license.
 The difference between a cloud license and a traditional on-prem license is that with a traditional license, the license is bound to a server (mac or IP) and this can't be changed easily.
 Say you had a staging/live set-up, you would have one license for the staging box and another license for the live box.
 Deploying was simply a case of deploying the correct license file to the correct box.

-With a cloud license, you would only need one cloud license which can be associated x number of websites on x number of servers.
+With a cloud license, things change.
+Using cloud licenses means you only need one cloud license.
+A cloud license can be associated with

 How Do I Activate The License?

 manage websites.
 You should see the following scene:

 Nothing special has happened yet.
 If you now get your cloud license into your webroot, refresh the page and look again, you should now see this screen:

 Magically a 'cloud license' tab suddenly appears 😲😲😲 If you don't have the cloud license in your webroot and linked to correctly, this tab won't display (this is usually the bit I forget).
 Next, you need to activate your website from the license tabs ad boom, your good to go!